AdobeDocs/experience-manager-cloud-service.en/help/assets/upgrade-workfront-enhanced-connector.md

 ---
 # Upgrade enhanced connector for Workfront {#upgrade-enhanced-connector-for-workfront}

-Experience Manager Assets enables you to upgrade the enhanced connector for Workfront from a previous version to the latest version.
+[!UICONTROL Experience Manager Assets] enables you to upgrade the enhanced connector for Workfront from a previous version to the latest version.

 To upgrade the enhanced connector for Workfront to the latest version: